-Too the point that Cooper, who hates dealing with customers, will run register so a sick Marla doesn't have to and deals with a customer with horrible BO since pregnant Marla is super-sensitive to smells.
+Cool Big Sis: An honorary one to Cooper, the point that Cooper, who hates dealing with customers, will run register so a sick Marla doesn't have to.
+Cooper also once dealy with a customer with horrible body odor since Marla was pregnant at the time, and super-sensitive to smells.

 The Cynic: Has shades of this, but Marla is well aware of it, and tries to be more positive.